 Next, fill the smoking tray with the oak wood dust, and light the corner.
 The smoke will wind its way through the maze over the course of ten hours, releasing a steady stream of smoke.
 Add spices or herbs, or use different flavoured wood dust to scent the smoke and pair it with specific foods.
 Try everything from haddock, to home-smoked salmon, bacon, brisket, ribs and cheeses.

-The Artisan ProQ Cold Smoke Generator is designed to produce smoke for up to 16 hours, using ProQ smoking wood dust.
+The Artisan ProQ Cold Smoke Generator is designed to produce smoke for up to 16 hours, using ProQ extra fine wood chips.
 Results may vary, depending on the wood variety and if another brand of wood dust is used.
 It can be used in an existing BBQ (provided it has a lid), Food Smoker, or any suitable container – such as an old metal filing cabinet or fridge.
 Please be aware, that although the unit is a cold smoke generator, it does have a small area of very hot smouldering dust, so bear this in mind when choosing a container.

 Cold smoking is a process that not only adds flavour, but also aids in curing certain foods when used in conjunction with traditional curing methods.
 Cold smoking is usually done at temperatures below 90°F (32°C).
 Please see below for Do’s and Don’ts, and consult the books listed below before cold smoking.